What it Does:

 What it doesn't do:

-- Block or hold a Windows patch from installing (See Supported OS here for more info)
+- Block or hold a specific Windows patch from installing (You can block categories of patches by not selecting them in your Windows Patch policy; See Supported OS here for more info)

 - Uninstall or remove existing patches